octocloudlabs/supercharge-docs/docs/walt/index.md

 ## Fork the lab repositories

 Committing code changes while editing within a Codespace is the same as when editing code in a local repository.
 The changes are stored locally, within the Codespace.
 To sync and push the changes back to the GitHub hosted repo is the same too.
 But be aware, syncing is only allowed to a repo that you own.
+In the GitHub world, this is accomplished by forking the repository

 In the labs you'll work with three repositories that we've created.
 To save changes to these repos, you'll need to fork them first.

+💡 Teaching point
+Your learners can experiment with web code and instantly see the results in the browser

 1. Open a new browser tab.
 2. Navigate to the <a href="https://github.com/octocloudlabs/supercharge-canvas-fun" target="_blank">animation repository</a>.
 3. Fork the Repository